 Great gifts often offer the recipient a luxury they might otherwise not indulge in.
 Well, there’s a high probability that you know a chef out there who uses mediocre salt.
 Salt is such an important ingredient in cooking, and there’s more to it than just sea salt or mined salt.
 We found a salt so exceptional that it’s worth wrapping up and putting under the tree.
 It’s called Aztec Sea Salt, and the first thing we’ll say about it is that the flavor is phenomenal.
 The second thing being that it is unprocessed, straight from the sea, with no additives.
-You can read our blog post about it, or go straight to their website to check it out.
+You can learn more details about Aztec Sea Salt in our featured blog post.

 For the Chocolate Lover

 If you love raw chocolate, you have to check out Righteously Raw.
 We featured them as our August We Heart because we couldn’t get enough of it.
 They were kind enough to offer you a coupon for 15% off that’s good through the end of this year!
 Use this code: AMG15.
 You can read more about them on our blog here.

 Elizabeth McNear is the artist behind one of our favorite Etsy stores: Honest Alchemy.
 She uses 100% natural fibers, and dyes her fabrics using the ancient practice of fermented indigo dyeing.